From picnic-dating to ‘flying’ a fighter jet, I crossed 6 more things off of my list this year.

 I love to dance.
 And I always think that Latin dances are sexy–the music and the beat are so dynamic, and the dancers are always looking so passionate and confident.
 I had trained myself some moves via YouTube videos every now and then, but I knew I wouldn’t be able to really ‘dance’ that way.
-So the last time I was in Bali, I took a 2-hour private salsa lessons.
+So the last time I was in Bali, I took 2-hour private salsa lessons.

 My teacher is a Balinese salsa dancer, Made Lasia.
-He was so good in explaining and demonstrating the steps–and I was surprised to know that in the first half of an hour I could dance salsa already!
+He was so good at explaining and demonstrating the steps–and I was surprised to know that in the first half of an hour I could dance salsa already!

 Of course, I am still a beginner.
 Sometimes I still lost count of my steps as I dance, or couldn’t really grasp what my partner was trying to say when he lifted up my hand a certain way.
 But I’m learning! *baila, baila*